 Applying for a Leave of Absence

-To take a leave a student must fill out the Leave of Absence Form, and have an exit interview with the Associate Dean of Academic Services, the Dean of Students, the Associate Dean of Residence, Life, or the Director of the Counseling Center.
+To take a leave a student must fill out the Leave of Absence Form and have an exit interview with the Associate Dean for Student Retention and Success, the Associate Dean of Residence, Life, or the Director of the Counseling Center.

 Any degree-seeking student may be granted leaves of absence up to a total of three semesters during his or her College career, including the semester in which the leave is initially taken.
-In cases of unusual need, students may be granted additional leaves of absence by the Assistant Dean of Academic Services.
+In cases of unusual need, students may be granted additional leaves of absence by the Assistant Dean or Student Retention and Success.
 If such permission is not granted, and the student fails to return from the leave, he or she will automatically be withdrawn.

 If a student submits the leave of absence paperwork after the tenth week of classes, he or she must remain on leave for at least the following semester as well.